Reports & Toolkits

 The credit is reduced for facilities that are financed with tax-exempt bonds.
 The reduction is the lesser of 15 percent OR the percentage of bond proceeds used to finance the project out of the total capital cost of the project.

-Counties can elect for direct payment in lieu of the credit.
+Counties can receive a direct payment in lieu of the credit.

 Counties support a comprehensive and integrated approach to a national energy policy that accelerates development, research and incentives for alternative and renewable energy, clean energy and energy efficient programs.

-Counties can elect for direct payment in lieu of the credit.
+Counties can receive a direct payment in lieu of the credit.

-Counties support nuclear power as a component of a comprehensive energy program and encourages the continue research, improvement and development of nuclear power and related technologies that add to its safety and efficiency.
+Counties support nuclear power as a component of a comprehensive national energy policy and encourages the continue research, improvement and development of nuclear power and related technologies that add to its safety and efficiency.

 The IRA extends the alternative fuel vehicle refueling property credit – which expired in 2021 – through 2032.
 The credit applies to the cost of the installation of alternative fuel vehicle refueling property at a business or private residence.